~ 26 MIN READ

 Just because you’ve created a great management report doesn’t mean that others in your organization will interpret what you’ve written the same way.
 For example, someone responsible for the implementation of a large IT project could be aware of all its difficulties and the solutions that will be used to fix them before the end of the year, while someone not involved in that project might panic at the complexity in front of them.

 This is why bringing your leadership together to openly discuss the reports is so important.
-But productive management meetings don’t happen by accident.
+But productive strategy execution meetings don’t happen by accident.
 In order for a meeting to be effective, you have to:

 - Prepare for the meeting.

 - Ensure the right people are in the room.